 This also means, that when someone tells you “critical load multipliers in LBA over X are safe” don’t understand how it works!
-Proper sentence would be “If you are designing this particular thing within this restrictions, then based on our research/experience/this document critical load multipliers from LBA over X are acceptable”.
+The proper sentence would be “If you are designing this particular thing within this restrictions, then based on our research/experience/this document critical load multipliers from LBA over X are acceptable”.
 And this is a huge difference!

 There is no “one-fit-all answer” for LBA!

 And it’s easy to prove!
 In a reasonably designed truss, each diagonal will have a critical load multiplier of 2-3.
 This is completely fine.
-The same multiplier for a frame, would be problematic at best, and for a shell structure the same value would be a tragedy.
+The same multiplier for a frame would be problematic at best, and for a shell structure the same value would be a tragedy.

 So is the LBA outcome of 3 acceptable?
-The answer is: it depends what problem are you solving!
+The answer is: it depends on what problem are you solving!

-This is why it is better in my opinion to do hand design rather than base your estimates on LBA.
-Hand designs are almost always based on research, and in the end are safe to use.
+This is why it is better, in my opinion, to do hand-design rather than base your estimates on LBA.
+Hand designs are almost always based on research, and in the end, are safe to use.
 LBA sadly can greatly overestimate the buckling capacity of a thing you wish to design… not a good thing!